MichaelTanji/WIC/index.md

 ### About the Author

 Michael Tanji has spent over 20 years successfully fulfilling a number of front-line, managerial, and CxO roles in both the military, government and in commercial concerns.
-[Learn more](https://michaeltanji.github.io/WIC/Author).
+[Learn more about Mike](https://michaeltanji.github.io/WIC/Author).